 - The careless and negligent use of the da Vinci Robotic Surgical device

 - Tears of the intestines, blood vessels or ureters

 - The incorrect and catastrophic removal of limbs and organs

 Our attorneys have successfully handled numerous lawsuits and have won many verdicts and settlements for people who have suffered during a surgery which included the use of computerized equipment.
 We offer our clients personal, attentive and individualized service from a skilled team of attorneys.

 If you need medical malpractice legal help anywhere in the United States, contact a Robotic Malpractice lawyer at Rheingold, Valet, Rheingold, McCartney & Giuffra LLP.
 We offer free initial consultations and work on a contingency fee basis.
-To contact an emergency room errors lawyer in New York City, call 888-335-9457.
+To contact a lawyer, call 888-335-9457.

 INTUITIVE SURGICAL SUED IN NEW YORK FOR DEATH ARISING OUT OF USE OF ITS DA VINCI ROBOT